adityam/filter/README.md

 In the paragraph mode, the next line after `\stop<...>` is indented or not based on the value of the `indentnext` key.
-The default value is `auto` which indents the next line if there is an empty line after `\stop<...>`; other options are `no`, which never indents the next line and `yes` whcih always indents the next line.
+The default value is `auto` which indents the next line if there is an empty line after `\stop<...>`; other options are `no`, which never indents the next line and `yes` which always indents the next line.

 If you want the `\start<...>` ... `\stop<...>` and the `\type<...>file{...}`